-The Company capitalizes direct internal and external development costs for certain significant projects associated with internal-use software and amortizes these costs over seven years.
+The Company capitalizes direct internal and external development costs for certain significant projects associated with internal-use software and typically amortizes these costs over seven years.
 Neither preliminary evaluation costs nor costs associated with the software after implementation are capitalized.
 Costs related to projects that are not significant are expensed as incurred.

-Net (Loss) Income Per Share
+Net Income (Loss) Per Share

 Under the two-class method, earnings are adjusted by accretion of amounts to redeemable non-controlling interests recorded at redemption value.
 The adjustments represent in-substance dividend distributions to the non-controlling interest holders as the holders have a contractual right to receive a specified amount upon redemption.
 As a result, earnings are adjusted to reflect this in-substance distribution that is different from other common shareholders.
-In addition, the Company has unvested share based payment awards with a right to receive nonforfeitable dividends and thus are considered participating securities which are required to be included in the computation of basic and diluted earnings per share.
+In addition, the Company has unvested share based payment awards with a right to receive non-forfeitable dividends and thus are considered participating securities which are required to be included in the computation of basic and diluted earnings per share.

-Basic (loss) income per share represents the amount of earnings available to each share of common stock outstanding during the period.
-Basic (loss) income per share includes the effect of issuing shares of common stock, where (i) for 2021, the prepaid stock purchase contracts ("SPCs") were converted using the final settlement rate on September 14, 2021 (see Note 11 for additional information), and (ii) an adjustment to (loss) income to reflect adjustments made to record the redeemable value of redeemable non-controlling interests.
-Diluted (loss) income per share also includes the effect of issuing shares of common stock, assuming (i) stock options and warrants are exercised, (ii) restricted stock units are fully vested under the treasury stock method, and (iii) for 2021, the incremental effect of the prepaid SPCs were converted using the final settlement rate on September 14, 2021 (see Note 11 for additional information).
+Basic income (loss) per share represents the amount of earnings available to each share of common stock outstanding during the period.
+Basic income (loss) per share includes the effect of issuing shares of common stock.
+Diluted (loss) income per share also includes the effect of issuing shares of common stock, assuming (i) stock options and warrants are exercised, and (ii) restricted stock units are fully vested under the treasury stock method.
+See Note 2 for additional information.